Your browser does not support the HTML5 video element.

 Bus, Boat, Ferry, Taxi

-Spend six nights aboard the historic listed family-owned traditional wooden motorised caique - MS Isidoros II.
-This boat is exclusively chartered by Explore and has a maximum capacity of 19 people which includes the crew and our leader, Thanos.
-Although our boat does have sails it will primarily run on engine power, but as long as the weather is good then the crew will get the sails out to show you and run on them for a short time.
-The caique was only ever designed for the sails to be a back-up should the engine fail and its shape is reminiscent of that of the ancient Greek rowing ships.
-We have been operating this trip for many years now and have found that a number of our customers choose to come back and do the trip again.
-One of the main reasons they give for this is the excellent hospitality of the crew on board our caique who help to make the trip feel all the more special.
+Our home for the week is MS Isidoros II, a historic listed, family-owned wooden caique.
+One of just 80 of its kind left in the world, this vessel is a truly unique place to spend a holiday.
+The boat is exclusively chartered by Explore and has a maximum capacity of 19 people which includes the crew and our leader, Thanos.
+Although our boat does have sails it will primarily run on engine power.
+If the weather is good, the crew will get the sails out to show you and run on them for a short time during the week.
+The caique was designed to use its sails as a backup should the engine fail.
+Over the years we've been operating this trip, we've had a number of customers return.
+The biggest reason for this is the warm welcome and excellent hospitality of the crew onboard the caique - they're there to make you feel completely at home.
 Our boat has a large sundeck on the bow and space to sunbathe on the top deck, a cool and airy indoor galley and dining room, shady spots outside under a canopy, and a boat ladder for swimming.
 Sunbathing mats and snorkelling gear are provided.
 A safe for your personal valuables is available in the wheelhouse.
 Complimentary Wi-Fi is available on board at all times.
 There are two double cabins on the main deck and six twin cabins on the lower deck.
 Cabins and bathrooms have windows that open (not portholes) and all cabins are en suite with a shower, sink and toilet.
-The cabins are cosy and can get warm in summer as (there is no air-conditioning due to the historic listed nature of the vessel), but each is equipped with a large fan that is on 24-hours a day or if you prefer, it's also possible to sleep on deck under the stars and take in the refreshing sea breeze.
-All cabins have a power socket (European two pin round plug), as does the galley for charging personal appliances.
+The cabins are cosy but can get warm in summer as (there is no air-conditioning due to the historic listed nature of the vessel), but each is equipped with a large fan that is on 24-hours a day or if you prefer, it's also possible to sleep on deck under the stars and take in the refreshing sea breeze.
+All cabins have a power socket (European two-pin round plug), as does the galley.
 The plugs can be used when moored but not when cruising.
-In terms of bedding - pillows, a blanket for spring and autumn departures or a lightweight sheet in summer are provided as well as a bath and face towel, which are all changed mid-week.
-Between the floors of the caique are quite steep ladder type stairs with hand banisters.
+In terms of bedding, pillows, a blanket for spring and autumn departures or a lightweight sheet in summer are provided as well as a bath and face towel, which are all changed mid-week.
+Between the floors of the caique are quite steep ladder-type stairs with hand banisters.
 Vegetarians can be catered for on board, but please do let us know of any dietary requirements at the time of booking.
 The plastic used on the boat is recycled by the crew and the water on the island is drinkable, so Thanos will ask for jugs of water to be provided during dinners in the tavernas.
 Life jackets are stored under the sofas in the galley (there are 25 adult and 15 child life jackets on board).
-Life boats are located on the main deck (three boats that each hold 10 people).
+Lifeboats are located on the main deck (three boats that each hold 10 people).
 There are two single cabins available per departure, once sold there are no more available.
 If the departure is not full and there are spare cabins you might find that other single travellers, booked on a twin share basis, may be allocated on default a single cabin without paying the additional supplement cost.
-On the last night of this holiday, we stay in the Galaxy Hotel, a two-star, family run, traditional Greek hotel.
-We have graded it as simple accommodation due to the basic furnishing in the room and simple nature of the decor.
-It is located on the harbour front with great views out to sea.
-All rooms have a balcony with sea views, air conditioning, en-suite facilities, a fridge, a TV, tea and coffee making facilities as well as free Wi-Fi.
-This hotel has been in the same family for more than 30 years and you are sure to get a warm welcome, in fact many items from the breakfast buffet come from the family farm.

 We strongly recommend that you check your government's travel advisory for up-to-date information and advice about your destination: safety and security, entry requirements, health, local laws and customs.
 For UK citizens, check the latest Foreign, Commonwealth & Development Office advice.